 In the fall class, 12.000 Solving Complex Problems, students develop solutions to the year's theme problem and defend them in front of a panel of global experts in a presentation that is webcast live worldwide.
 In the IAP (January) class SP.361 Majors and Careers Through a Terrascope Lens, students connect with alumni from a variety of majors and career fields to learn about their career paths and choices.
 In the spring, two optional subjects are available to Terrascope students.
-In 2.00C[J] Design for Complex Environmental Issues: Building Solutions and Communicating Ideas, students design and prototype specific technologies that address aspects of the year's problem.
+In 2.00C[J] Design for Complex Environmental Issues, students design and prototype specific technologies that address aspects of the year's problem.
 SP.360 Terrascope Radio fulfills a Communication Requirement (CI-H and HASS-A credit) as students produce a professional-quality radio program on an aspect of the year's Terrascope issue.

 Students fulfill General Institute Requirements (GIRs) by attending mainstream core subjects with other first-year students.

 Terrascope students are advised by faculty and staff affiliated with the program, and close interactions among first-year students, upper-level students, faculty, staff, and alumni are an important part of the Terrascope experience.
 Students attend weekly lunches and participate in other program activities.
 They can also choose to participate in a weeklong field trip over spring break to a site related to the year's work.
 Past locations have included the Netherlands, New Mexico, Alaska, and Iceland.